Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Important Tips:

-- Trains between towns are notoriously late.
+• Trains between Cinque Terre towns are notoriously late.
 If you have a reservation or scheduled activity, build in some extra time so you’re not rushing.

-Once you arrive, grab your Cinque Terre Train Card, and you’re all set to explore!
+Once you arrive or online, purchase a Cinque Terre Train Card, and you’re all set to explore!
+This train card lets you ride the trains and use the trails.

 Pro Tip: Purchasing a 3-day train card offers a discount compared to buying separate tickets each day.
 If you’re traveling as a family, look for family pack options, which make getting around even more affordable.